sureshvenkatesan/jas_helm_install/README.md

 It also shows :
 - how to use the [envsubst](https://www.gnu.org/software/gettext/manual/html_node/envsubst-Invocation.html) command to get the values to create the  secrets from environmental variables.
-- the step-by-step approach to improvise the values.yaml using the [yaml-merger-py](https://github.com/Aref-Riant/yaml-merger-py) to generate the final values.yaml needed for the helm install.
+- the step-by-step approach to improvise the values.yaml to generate the final values.yaml needed for the helm install

+Note: I Initially used  [yaml-merger-py](https://github.com/Aref-Riant/yaml-merger-py) , [../../scripts/merge_yaml_with_comments.py](../../scripts/merge_yaml_with_comments.py) but these are not necessary now.
+We still need the [../../scripts/nest_yaml_with_comments.py](../../scripts/nest_yaml_with_comments.py)

+Note: You can parse the https://github.com/jfrog/charts/blob/master/stable/jfrog-platform/values.yaml  with  https://yaml.vercel.app/

 ---
 ## Deploying in AWS EKS